 No matter what your users are clicking on your website or how search engines are crawling your site, consider getting them from page one to page two via the shortest route.
 By that we mean, a page one to page 10 would be better, instead of page one to page two to page three, so on and so forth.

-Keep in mind that the longer the redirect string, the slower for a human visitor and browser to load the page.
+Keep in mind that the longer the redirect string, the slower it for a human visitor and browser to load the page.
 It is like you are telling search engines and users to wait in line.
 Additionally, with too many jumps, your SEO rankings can get skewed and messy.
 As a result, your web pages might lose their value.

 So, do yourself a big favor and limit the number of redirects on your site so that both search engines and your site visitors are, for the most part, satisfied.